ivan-usov-org/bec/docs/source/developer/devices/ophyd.md

 (developer.ophyd)=
 # Ophyd

 [Ophyd](https://nsls-ii.github.io/ophyd/) is the hardware abstraction layer developed by NSLS-II and used by BEC to communicate with hardware.
 It is a Python library that provides a consistent interface between the underlying control communication protocol and the high-level software BEC.
+While Ophyd can be used for any device, it comes with EPICS support out of the box.
+This means that many devices that are controlled by EPICS can be integrated directly into BEC without the need of writing custom Ophyd classes.
+The most common devices that are integrated into BEC are based on `EpicsMotor` and `EpicsSignal` (or `EpicsSignalRO`).
+Examples of device configurations can be found in the [Ophyd devices repository](https://gitlab.psi.ch/bec/ophyd_devices/-/tree/main/ophyd_devices/configs?ref_type=heads).

+The following sections will provide an overview of the core concepts of Ophyd and how they are used in BEC.
+We will also provide a detailed description of the different types of devices that are used in BEC and the core functionality that is required for a device to be integrated into BEC.

 ## Introduction